nagabharat/druid/docs/content/Ingestion-overview.md

 ### Ingest from Apache Kafka

 If you wish to ingest directly from Kafka using Tranquility, you will have to write a consumer that reads from Kafka and passes the data to Tranquility.
-The other options to use [standalone Realtime nodes]().
+The other option is to use [standalone Realtime nodes](./Realtime.html).
-It should noted that standalone realtime nodes use the Kafka high level consumer, which imposes a few restrictions.
+It should be noted that standalone realtime nodes use the Kafka high level consumer, which imposes a few restrictions.

 Druid replicates segment such that logically equivalent data segments are concurrently hosted on N nodes.
 If N–1 nodes go down, the data will still be available for querying.
 On real-time nodes, this process depends on maintaining logically equivalent